The International Vienna Motor Symposium

 This top-level lecture programme is accompanied by an exhibition at which leading automotive and component companies present latest technologies and developments.

-Registration for the International Vienna Motor Symposium 2025
+The virtual International Vienna Motor Symposium

 Moving away from the ‘exhaust pipe perspective’: a fundamental shift in our approach to sustainable mobility is urgently needed.